-Assuming that a limited partner does not participate in the control of our business within the meaning of the Delaware Act and that it otherwise acts in conformity with the provisions of our partnership agreement, such limited partner's liability under the Delaware Act will be limited, subject to possible exceptions, to the amount of capital such limited partner is obligated to contribute to us for its common units plus its share of any undistributed profits and assets.
-If it were determined, however, that the right, or exercise of the right, by our limited partners as a group:
+Assuming that a limited partner does not participate in the control of the Partnership's business within the meaning of the Delaware LP Act and that it otherwise acts in conformity with the provisions of the Crestwood Partnership Agreement, such limited partner's liability under the Delaware LP Act will be limited, subject to possible exceptions, to the amount of capital such limited partner is obligated to contribute to the Partnership for its common units plus its share of any undistributed profits and assets.
+If it were determined, however, that the right, or exercise of the right, by the Partnership's limited partners as a group:

-- to remove or replace our general partner; - to approve some amendments to our partnership agreement; or - to take other action under our partnership agreement;
+- to remove or replace the General Partner; - to approve certain amendments to the Crestwood Partnership Agreement; or - to take other action under the Crestwood Partnership Agreement;

-constituted "participation in the control" of our business for the purposes of the Delaware Act, then our limited partners could be held personally liable for our obligations under the laws of Delaware, to the same extent as our general partner.
-This liability would extend to persons who transact business with us under the reasonable belief that the limited partner is a general partner.
-Neither our partnership agreement nor the Delaware Act specifically provides for legal recourse against our general partner if a limited partner were to lose limited liability through any fault of our general partner.
-While this does not mean that a limited partner could not seek legal recourse, we know of no precedent for this type of a claim in Delaware case law.
+constituted "participation in the control" of the Partnership's business for the purposes of the Delaware LP Act, then the Partnership's limited partners could be held personally liable for the Partnership's obligations under the laws of Delaware, to the same extent as the General Partner.
+This liability would extend to persons who transact business with the Partnership under the reasonable belief that the limited partner is a general partner.
+Neither the Crestwood Partnership Agreement nor the Delaware LP Act specifically provides for legal recourse against the General Partner if a limited partner were to lose limited liability through any fault of the General Partner.
+While this does not mean that a limited partner could not seek legal recourse, the Partnership knows of no precedent for this type of a claim in Delaware case law.

-Under the Delaware Act, a limited partnership may not make a distribution to a partner if, after the distribution, all liabilities of the limited partnership, other than liabilities to partners on account of their partnership interests and liabilities for which the recourse of creditors is limited to specific property of the partnership, would exceed the fair value of the assets of the limited partnership.
-For the purpose of determining the fair value of the assets of a limited partnership, the Delaware Act provides that the fair value of property subject to liability for which recourse of creditors is limited shall be included in the assets of the limited partnership only to the extent that the fair value of that property exceeds the nonrecourse liability.
-The Delaware

-Act provides that a limited partner who receives a distribution and knew at the time of the distribution that the distribution was in violation of the Delaware Act shall be liable to the limited partnership for the amount of the distribution for three years.
+Under the Delaware LP Act, a limited partnership may not make a distribution to a partner if, after the distribution, all liabilities of the limited partnership, other than liabilities to partners on account of their partnership interests and liabilities for which the recourse of creditors is limited to specific property of the partnership, would exceed the fair value of the assets of the limited partnership.
+For the purpose of determining the fair value of the assets of a limited partnership, the Delaware LP Act provides that the fair value of property subject to liability for which recourse of creditors is limited shall be included in the assets of the limited partnership only to the extent that the fair value of that property exceeds the nonrecourse liability.
+The Delaware LP Act provides that a limited partner who receives a distribution and knew at the time of the distribution that the distribution was in violation of the Delaware LP Act shall be liable to the limited partnership for the amount of the distribution for three years.